 It means, that if the price of the underlying asset increases by $1, the price of a call option is expected to increase by $0.5620 and that of a put option to decrease by $0.4380.

-The important point to note here is that the option risk sensitivities are in terms of a unit change in one single risk factor, while keeping other risk factors constant, unlike elasticity (stated in terms of percentage change in one factor) or simulation (simultaneous change in multiple risk factors).
+The important point to note here is that the option sensitivities are in terms of a unit change in a single risk factor, while keeping other risk factors constant, unlike elasticity (stated in terms of percentage change in one factor), scenarios, or simulation (simultaneous change in multiple risk factors).

-As discussed, traders use the option's delta to predict movements in the option's price based on the movements in the price of an underlying asset.
+As discussed earlier, traders use the option's delta to predict changes in the option's price due to changes in the price of the underlying asset.

 The formula that has been stated above with an example is a sensitivity-based formula that strictly goes with explanations 1 and 2.
 However, professional traders determine the price of an option using some sophisticated models that often resemble the Black-Scholes-Merton (BSM) model.
 This model provides a mathematical function to estimate the theoretical price of an option by considering market risk factors.